Skip to main content

 Find out more about LIFT on the LIFT Program webpage.

 The Homeownership Development Incubator Program (HDIP) seeks to increase developers' capacity to build and boost the supply of affordable homes for purchase available to low- to moderate-income Oregonians.
-Through HDIP, OHCS aims to spur innovative, community-informed housing models, and climate-resilient communities across the state.
-Currently, HDIP has three funding offerings:
+Through HDIP, OHCS aims to spur innovative, community-informed housing models and climate-resilient communities across the state.
+HDIP is a flexible program that can respond to needs and available funding.

 OHCS offers funds through competitive Notices of Funding Availability (NOFAs).